-The shortage of labour market opportunities in rural areas, its inefficient regulation, the exhaustingbureaucracy and the inability of public administration, the pressing tax system, the lack of confidence shown to the state, and the advanced level of poverty have influenced the socio-economic evolutions of recent decades.
-The mentioned difficulties caused the occurrenceon the labour market of some typical behaviours for underdeveloped economies, including: hiring without a labour contract; not recording of employees by employers; not declaring or incomplete declaration of income; tax avoidance; subsistence activities.[4]
+The shortage of labour market opportunities in rural areas, its inefficient regulation, the exhausting bureaucracy and the inability of public administration, the pressing tax system, the lack of confidence shown to the state, and the advanced level of poverty have influenced socio-economic evolutions of recent the decades.
+The mentioned difficulties caused the occurrence on the labour market of some behaviours underdeveloped typical for economies, including: hiring without a labour contract; not recording of employees by employers: not declaring or incomplete declaration of income: tax avoidance: subsistence activities.
+[4]

 These and many other factors have led to some forms of employment, as is the informal one.
 An important moment that conditioned the assertion of the informal sector in the rural economy was the dissolution of large farms and agricultural land division between rural residents.
 The employment in rural areas of our country is characterized by a fairly large share of informal activities.
-In 2010 the rural economy was represented by 605000 of employedpeople, of which 330000 (about 54.5%) were formally working and 275000 people (about 45.5%) - informally.
+In 2010 the rural economy was represented by 605000 of employed people, of which 330000 (about 54.5%) were formally working and 275000 people (about 45.5%) - informally.
 It will be important to note that the informal employment in rural areas is much higher than in urban areas.
 In 2010 it accounted for more than three quarters (about 77.8%) of the engaged population in informal activities in our country.
-Features of the rural employment are determined by the following factors: unskilled, less paid jobs (usually agricultural activities) are of the highest demand; agricultural activity is characterized by a very low level of industrialization implementation and of advanced technologies and a small share of qualified specialists, with the negative influence on the productivity.
+Features of the rural employment are determined by the following factors: unskilled, less paid jobs (usually agricultural activities) are of the highest demand; agricultural activity is characterized by a very low level of industrialization and implementation of advanced technologies and a small share of qualified specialists, with the negative influence on the productivity.